-Understanding fairness (by honouring farmers their labour-intensive work when buying food).
++ Understanding fairness (by honouring farmers and their labour-intensive work when buying food)

-By being involved with food from seed to table, I’m quite certain we can find the radical wonder and amazement we need to lead us to wherever we need to be.
+By being involved with food from seed and soil to table, we can all find and feel a little of the radical wonder and amazement we need to help lead us to wherever we need (or want) to be.